facelessuser/Rummage/docs/src/markdown/usage.md

 ## Overview

 Rummage is designed to be easy to pick up.
-Rummage's interface consists of three tabs: Search, Files, and Content.
+Its interface consists of three tabs: Search, Files, and Content.
 In the [Search](#search-tab) tab, a user specifies where they want to search, what they want to search for, and optionally what they want to replace it with.
 Search features can be tweaked with various toggles and options.
+The files that get searched can also be narrowed with patterns and filters.

+Rummage uses the default regular expression library ([Re][re]) that comes with Python.
+It also optionally works with the 3rd party [Regex][regex] library as well.

-The files that get searched can also be narrowed with filters.
-As matches are found, general info about the matches will be displayed in the [Files](#files-tab) and [Content](#content-tab) tab.
+As matches are found, general info about the matches will be displayed in the [Files](#files-tab) and [Content](#content-tab) tabs.
+You can double click files to open them in your favorite editor (see [Preferences](#preference) to configure Rummage for your editor).

 Rummage also comes with a simple regular expression tester to test out patterns.
 It also provides a feature where patterns can be saved for later and/or frequent use.
 You can even create chains that will apply a series of saved searches.

-The status bar will show search status such as match counts and other useful information.

-!!! warning "Warning: Replace"
-    When replacing, Rummage will back up the file.
-If the copy fails, it should terminate the replace for that file.
-You can disable backups if you like, but if you aren't careful with your patterns, you may remove unwanted text that you won't be able to recover unless you are using version control.

-    This is free software, and I am not responsible for files corrupted or lost.

-    See [Backups](#backups) to learn more about backups and how to customize backups.

 ## Running